Combatting hate in Canada

 Digital Anti-Racism Education (DARE)

-The Canadian Council of Muslim Women (CCMW) expanded the Digital Anti-Racism Education (DARE), a project aimed at countering offline and online hate targeting Muslim women and girls identifying as Black, Indigenous, 2SLGBTQI+, Francophone, and Muslim women and girls living with disabilities.
+The Canadian Council of Muslim Women (CCMW) used funding they received from Canadian Heritage’s Multiculturalism and Anti-Racism Program to expand the Digital Anti-Racism Education (DARE), a project aimed at countering offline and online hate targeting Muslim women and girls identifying as Black, Indigenous, 2SLGBTQI+, Francophone, and Muslim women and girls living with disabilities.
 The funding enabled the CCMW to hold workshops on anti-Islamophobia and anti-racism in 16 cities across Canada and produce #Hate2Healing, a social media video campaign to raise public awareness of the harms of Islamophobia and racism.
 The workshops covered topics including how to recognize online hate speech and extremism, how to respond to harmful rhetoric, and how Islamophobia further marginalizes people in the Muslim community.
 As of August 2024, CCMW has conducted more than 100 workshops and reached close to 7,000 participants across Canada.

 -